Indian famine of 1896–1897

 Map from Chicago Sunday Tribune, January 31, 1897, showing the areas in India affected by the famine.

-The Indian famine of 1896–1897 was a famine that began in Bundelkhand, India, early in 1896 and spread to many parts of the country, including the United Provinces, the Central Provinces and Berar, Bihar, parts of the Bombay and Madras presidencies, and parts of the Punjab; in addition, the princely states of Rajputana, Central India Agency, and Hyderabad were affected.
-All in all, during the two years, the famine affected an area of 307000 sqmi and a population of 69.5 million.
+The Indian famine of 1896–1897 was a famine that began in Bundelkhand, India, early in 1896 and spread to many parts of the country, including the United Provinces, the Central Provinces and Berar, Bihar, parts of the Bombay and Madras presidencies, and parts of the Punjab; in addition, the princely states of Rajputana, Central India Agency and Hyderabad were affected.
+During the two years, the famine affected an area of 307000 sqmi and a population of 69.5 million.
 Although some relief was offered throughout the famine-stricken regions in accordance with the Provisional Famine Code of 1883, the mortality, both from starvation and accompanying epidemics, was very high.
 Contemporary colonial estimates placed the death toll at around one million, but later demographic research suggests that between 4.5 and 5 million people may have died as a result of famine and disease.
 Historians have linked the severity of the famine not only to rainfall failure but also to colonial economic policies, particularly grain export practices and restrictions on relief under the prevailing famine codes.